 Operating Cash Flow (OCF)

-A company’s lifeblood is its Operating Cash Flow, representing the cash generated from its core business operations.
-OCF indicates a business’s ability to profit from its products or services.
-Net Income is adjusted for non-cash expenses, such as changes in working capital and depreciation, to calculate OFC.
-A healthy OCF indicates that a business can sustain its operations and growth without relying on external funding.
+OCF is the lifeblood of any organisation, representing cash generated directly from operational activities.
+OCF indicates how much profit a business can generate from its products or services.
+Net income is adjusted for non-cash expenses like changes in working capital and depreciation to calculate OCF.
+Such would have a healthy implication about whether a business enterprise shall have the scope to sustain its operations and maintain its growth without opting for a funding source or dependency upon others.
 It reflects the company’s strong financial position and efficient operations.
 For example, Consider a tiny café.
-If operating cash flow is determined by deducting its labour, rent, and ingredient costs from the money it makes selling products like coffee and snacks, then the income that surpasses the expenses indicates a positive operating cash flow whereas, if not, that shows a negative operating cash flow, that there may need to be some financial adjustments.
+If operating cash flow is determined by deducting its labour, rent, and ingredient costs from the money it makes selling products like coffee and snacks, then the income that surpasses the expenses indicates a positive operating cash flow whereas, if not, that shows a negative operating cash flow, indicating there may need to be some financial adjustments.

 The cash invested in long-term assets supporting the company’s revenue generation is reflected in Investing cash flow, which covers investing in other businesses, buying property, plant, and equipment (PP&E), and selling these assets.
 Even though a negative ICF may indicate that a business is making significant investments in its potential for growth, it’s crucial to ensure these are profitable ventures.
 Businesses with persistently low ICF should be closely examined to ensure their investments aren’t depleting shareholder value.